ritchiey/saml-service/README.md

 #### Publishing an AAF registered IdP

-To export an AAF registered IdP to eduGAIN:
+To export an AAF registered Identity Provider (IdP) to eduGAIN:

 1. Get a session on `<SAML Service HOST>`
 1. Become the `saml` user, `$> sudo -iu saml`